 Dress your baby for the appropriate weather– This kind of seems like a no-brainer but I have too often seen newborns and young infants in the winter with no socks or hats on.
 If it is wintertime or a cold day PLEASE make sure your baby is dressed appropriately.

-I had small warm booties for my infant during the winter to help keep her feet warm, warm coats, a hat and layered her clothes.
-If you are nervous about your newborn getting hot check out this article called “How To Know If You’re Overheating A Newborn” to know the signs and symptoms of your baby is overheating.
+I had small warm booties for my infant during the winter to help keep her feet warm, warm coats, a hat, and layered her clothes.
+If you are nervous about your newborn getting hot you’ll want to know the signs and symptoms of your baby overheating.

 Our daughter was born in the summer so she often wore shorts, thin pants, and teeshirts.
 I would even keep a jacket on hand just in case there was a cool breeze or if we were going to be sitting in the shade for a long period of time.

 Okay, I hope this gave you a general idea of when, where, and how to get your newborn ready for their first outing.
 It is normal to be very cautious about taking your baby out for the first time.

 Getting Vitamin D- If you are breastfeeding your newborn.
 Vitamin D is a vitamin that does not transfer enough through your breast milk.
 Sunlight is a great way to help your newborn get some Vitamin D. Not getting enough Vitamin D can have a long-lasting effect on bone structure and growth.

 If you are planning to breastfeed your doctor may recommend taking Vitamin D supplements such as Baby Ddrops so that your baby will get the vitamin D they need!
-If you are not planning to breastfeed and use formula ask you, doctor, if your baby will need vitamin D drops.
+If you are not planning to breastfeed and use formula ask your, doctor if your baby will need vitamin D drops.
 Most formulas have vitamin D in them so you may not need any vitamin D supplements for your baby.